adisawant2005/Monopoly-Bank-WebApp-Local/README.md

 npm install
 ```

-Step 4: Start your project
+Step 4: Start your project.
 ```bash
 npm run dev
 ```
-Step 5: Go to the link given to you OR click [here](http://localhost:5173/) if you are done with all the steps above
+Step 5: Go to the link given in terminal OR click [here](http://localhost:5173/) if done with all the steps above.